Sanibel Causeway: Hurricane Ian

-The causeway's islands were dredged from the San Carlos Bay when the original bridges were built.
-Since the completion of the current bridges, the islands have been operated as Causeway Islands Park by Lee County Parks and Recreation.
-The islands are referred to as Island A and Island B, and they serve as public beaches.
-Island B includes restroom facilities on each side of the road.
-The islands have always been a popular area among beachgoers for windsurfing and kitesurfing.

 Media references

 In Blue Collar Comedy Tour: One for the Road (2006), comedian Ron White makes a reference to the old Sanibel Causeway bridge when he said he was pulled over for driving 11 mi/h in a 5-mile-per-hour zone on one of the bridges.
 The speed limit was indeed reduced to 10 mi/h on one of the bridges after speculation that the bridges were severely damaged from corrosion.